-TOMMY RIGGED OUT AS A SAILOR he felt for the distresses of his family, soon caused his death; his poor wife lived only two days after him, leaving Margery and her little brother Tommy to the wide world.
 After their mother was dead, it would have done any one's heart good to have seen how fond these two little ones were of each other, and how, hand in hand, they trotted about.
 They loved each other, though they were very poor; and having neither parents nor friends to provide for them, they were both very ragged: as for Tommy, he had two shoes, but Margery had but one.
 They had nothing to support them for several days but what they picked from the hedges, or got from the poor people, and they lay every night in a barn.

-Their relations took no notice of them; no, they were rich, and ashamed to own such a poor little ragged girl as Margery, and such a dirty little curly-pated boy as Tommy.
-Some people's relations and friends seldom take notice of them when they are poor; butas we grow rich they grow fond.
+Their relations took no notice of them; no, they were rich, and ashamed to own such a poor little ragged girl as Margery, GUODY TWO-SHOES.

+Tommy.
+Some people's relations and friends seldom take notice of them when they are poor; but as we grow rich they grow fond.
 And this will always be the case, while people love money better than virtue.
 But such wicked folks, who love nothing but money, and are proud and despise the poor, seldom come to a good end, as we shall see by and by.